 DCF expands call center hours.
 DCF has expanded call center hours Monday through Friday, 7 a.m. to 6 p.m.; Saturday, 8 a.m. to noon; and Sunday, 1 p.m. to 5 p.m.
 On the last Sunday of each month, hours of operations will be 1 p.m. to 3 p.m.
 Call center numbers are 866-762-2237 or 850-300-4323 (TTY 1-800-955-8771).

-Certification periods extended by 6 months.
-Certification periods for cash, food and medical assistance have been extended by 6 months for individuals and families scheduled to recertify in April, May, or June 2020 under a waiver granted by FNS.
-As of now, persons who were due to recertify for SNAP or TANF in March must still recertify over the internet or fill out a hard copy recertification application.
-However, individuals and families eligible for Medicaid in March do not have to recertify and their coverage should be reinstated if it was terminated during March.
+Certification periods extended by 6 months through August.
+Certification periods for cash, food and medical assistance have been extended by 6 months for individuals and families scheduled to recertify in April through August 2020 under a waiver granted by FNS.

 DCF switches to phone interviews.
 Phone interviews are now being used for TANF cash and SNAP food assistance.

-Mandatory work requirements suspended through May 2020.
-Governor DeSantis directed DCF to waive work requirements for SNAP and TANF.
-In response, DCF says that, effective immediately, it will waive work requirements for individuals participating in the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) program through May 2020.
-To do this, DCF explains that it has partnered with the Department of Economic Opportunity to apply "good cause" statewide for TANF and SNAP recipients who would otherwise be subject to participation in mandatory work requirements as a condition of receiving those benefits.
-Persons who were sanctioned in the past due to work requirements can reapply and begin to participate in SNAP or TANF again.
+Mandatory work requirements suspended through August.
+Under a directive from Governor DeSantis to waive work requirements for safety net programs, DCF waived work requirements for individuals participating in the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) program through August 2020.
+To do this, DCF explains that it partnered with the Department of Economic Opportunity to apply “good cause” statewide for TANF and SNAP recipients who would otherwise be subject to participation in mandatory work requirements as a condition of receiving those benefits.
+Through August, persons who were sanctioned in the past due to work requirements will be able to reapply and participate in SNAP or TANF again.

 Congress passes Families First Coronavirus Response Act.
 Congress has passed the Families First Coronavirus Response Act to address the public health crisis and economic fallout from COVID-19.
 As Florida initiates policies implementing the Act, FPI will keep you updated.
 Note, however that, although the Act is a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.